Conduitry/svelte-tiny-validator/README.md

 ```

 This calls `.validate(false)` on each of the fields.
 This does not reset the _values_ of any of fields; it just marks them all as no longer showing their validation errors.
 Typically, this would be called at the same time as resetting all of the fields values.

+Here, too, any field arguments that are falsy will be skipped.

 ## License